-Avoid the overwriting of existing data, which is much more possible in shared spreadsheets.
+Avoids overwriting existing data, which is more likely in shared spreadsheets.

-Reduce measurement error by coding in different conditional logics for when certain survey questions are posed, which obviates the occurrence of logical fallacies in our data.
+Reduces measurement error by coding different conditional logics for different policy dimensions, which helps us avoid logical fallacies in our data.

-Easily link policy events together over time should there be updates to existing ones, as each entry is given a unique record ID, which research assistants can look up.
+Easily links policy events together over time should there be updates to existing ones, as each entry receives a unique record ID, which research assistants can look up.

 Use a forced response option and reduce the amount of missing data.

-As the value of using a survey design depends on the comprehensiveness of the survey questions, it is thus important for us to construct a survey that is able to capture as much relevant information as possible.
-To do this, one of our principal investigators collected in-depth time-series data on policy actions taken from one country as well as cross-national data on travel bans implemented by most countries.
-There were a total of 245 observed events.
+As the value of using a survey research design depends on the comprehensiveness of the survey questions, our survey was constructed to capture as much relevant information as possible.
+To do this, one of our principal investigators collected in-depth time-series data on policy actions taken from one country, along with cross-national data on travel bans implemented by most of the countries (for a total of 245 observed events).

-The selected country for in-depth time-series observation was Taiwan, as Taiwan was one of the few countries who had relative success in containing the Covid-19 earlier in the year (as of March 28, 2020).
-As such, it seemed likely that other countries may choose to emulate some of the policy measures that Taiwan had implemented, which helps increase the comprehensiveness of the questions we ask in our survey.
+The selected country for in-depth time-series observation was Taiwan, as Taiwan was one of the few countries that had relative success in containing the Covid-19 earlier in the year (as of March 28, 2020).
+As such, it seemed likely that other countries would choose to emulate some of the policy measures that Taiwan had implemented.
 During this initial design, we were also able to observe variations of implementations and targets of issued policies, such as different methods of travel (e.g. flights, cruises, land transport), restrictions across borders and within borders, and to whom certain policies may apply (e.g. citizens, travelers, residents).

-After the construction of the survey, we ensured that the survey provides research assistants with descriptions of each policy category to avoid errors in coding.
-Throughout the course of our data collection, we also conduct extensive investigation on other measures that other countries are taking with the help of our many research assistants, which helped us to continuously improve the comprehensiveness of our survey.
+Following the survey design, we ensure that the survey provides research assistants with descriptions of each policy category to avoid coding errors.
+In the course of data collection, we also conducted extensive research on other measures that other countries are adopting with the help of our many research assistants, which helps us continuously improve the comprehensiveness of our survey.

-We recruit research assistants from around the world.
-We do not restrict the education levels and/or field for applicants, although most of our research assistants have background in research and study (or have expertise) in the fields of political and social sciences, health, and data science.
-Upon application, applicants must outline the reason for joining the project.
-Applications are screened by the CoronaNet’s Project Managers and Senior Research Assistant Managers.
+We recruit research assistants from around the world regardless of education levels and/or field, though most of our research assistants have a background in research and study (or have expertise) in the areas of political and social sciences, health, and data science.
+When applying, applicants must outline the reason for joining the project.
+Applications are examined by CoronaNet’s Project Managers and Senior Research Assistant Managers.

-Once an applicant is accepted, they will be obliged to watch a training video that explains how to use the Qualtrics survey instrument and pass a survey test.
-Research assistants must be able to achieve at least 70% in the test.
-Research assistants are also provided with written guidelines on data collection and a comprehensive codebook.
-The guideline provides definitions of what counts as a new or updated policy and provides a checklist for research assistants to follow in order to identify and document different policies.
-Research assistants are also instructed to check the data sources, document relevant information into the survey and to save and upload a PDF of the source they found to document each policy into the Qualtrics survey.
+Once an applicant is accepted, they are obliged to watch a training video that explains how to use the Qualtrics survey instrument and pass a training test, for which they must pass with a minimum score of 70%.
+Research assistants also receive written guidelines on data collection and a comprehensive codebook.
+The guide provides the definitions of what is considered a new or updated policy and provides a checklist for research assistants to follow to identify and document different policies.
+Research assistants also receive instructions on how to check data sources, verify relevant information into the survey, save and upload a PDF of the source they found to record each policy into the Qualtrics survey.
 The codebook provides descriptions and examples of the different possible response options in the survey.